-BASKING RIDGE, NJ (June 21, 2012) – The Board of Trustees of the Visiting Nurse Association (VNA) of Somerset Hills has awarded its 2012 Nursing Scholarships to high school seniors Dayana Contreras of Dover, NJ and Adriana Shubeck of Chatham, NJ.
+BASKING RIDGE, NJ (June 13, 2013) – The Board of Trustees of the Visiting Nurse Association (VNA) of Somerset Hills has awarded its 2013 Nursing Scholarships to high school seniors Dana Monte of Boonton, NJ and Kelly O’Neill of Bernardsville, NJ.
 Both students plan to pursue baccalaureate degrees in nursing and have received $1000 scholarships to help finance their education.

-“The VNA is proud to assist local students at the beginning of their journey towards a rewarding career in nursing and the healthcare profession,” said Ann Painter, President & CEO, VNA of Somerset Hills.
+“The VNA is honored to support these accomplished students and recognize their decision to pursue a rewarding career in nursing and the healthcare profession,” said Ann Painter, President & CEO, VNA of Somerset Hills.
 “We congratulate these two individuals, and all the scholarship candidates, on their efforts and accomplishments during high school.”

 Each year since 1991, the VNA has awarded college scholarships to high school seniors from Somerset or Morris County, planning to receive a degree in nursing.
 The scholarships are financed by proceeds from the VNA’s bi-annual Rummage Sale and other fundraising efforts.